nculwell/MathStudy/Sciences.md

 - Kleppner and Kolenkow. *An Introduction to Mechanics*
 - Synge and Griffith, 1949. [*Principles Of Mechanics* (at The Internet Archive)](https://archive.org/details/principlesofmech031468mbp)
 - José and Saletan. *Classical Dynamics: A Contemporary Approach*
+- Lanczos. *The Variational Principles of Mechanics*

+#### Fluid mechanics

+- Trefil. *Introduction to the Physics of Fluids and Solids*
+- Granger. *Fluid Mechanics*
+- Lamb. *Hydrodynamics*
+- Batchelor. *An Introduction to Fluid Dynamics*
+- Milne-Thomson. *Theoretical Hydrodynamics*

 ### Thermodynamics